-Figure 7-13 Configure VLAN Interface - Hybrid window
+Figure 7-14 Configure VLAN Interface - Hybrid window

 Parameter Description VLAN Mode Select the VLAN mode option here.
 Options to choose from are Access , Hybrid , and Trunk .
 Acceptable Frame Select the acceptable frame behavior option here.
-Options to choose from are Tagged Only , Untagged Only , and Admit All .
-Ingress Checking Select the check box to enable or disable the ingress checking function.
+Options to choose from are Tagged Only, Untagged Only, and Admit All.
+Ingress Checking Select this option to enable or disable the ingress checking function.
+When ingress checking is enabled, the packet will be dropped if the received port is not member port of the VLAN classified for the received packet.
 VID Enter the VLAN ID used for this configuration here.
 This value must be between 1 and 4094.
 Action Select the action that will be taken here.
 Options to choose from are Remove , Tagged , and Untagged .
 Allowed VLAN Range Enter the allowed VLAN range information here.
 From Port / To Port Select the appropriate port range used for the Clone configuration here.